-The brave institutions that funded the work that produced this policy brief are:
+Thank you to the brave institutions that funded the work that produced this policy brief:

+- Ford Foundation

+- > Forward Promise

-- Mary Reynolds Babcock
+- Mary Reynolds Babcock Foundation

-Foundation

-- Robert Wood Johnson
+- > Robert Wood Johnson Foundation

-Foundation

-Stoplus Sevenseb

-- > StepUp Savannah
+- > Step Up Savannah

-- Surdna Foundation
+- > Surdna Foundation

-Deep Center receives generous funding and support, in part, from:
+Deep Center receives funding and support, in part, from many generous institutions and individuals:

-The Mary Reynolds Babcock Foundation, the Annie E. Casey Foundation, Chatham County, the Chatham Foundation, the Live Oak Public Library System, the City of Savannah, the Downtown Neighborhood Association, the Ford Foundation, Forward Promise, the William and Flora Hewlett Foundation, Funders Collaborative on Youth Organizing, the Courtney Knight Gaines Foundation, the Georgia Council for the Arts, Gulfstream Aerospace Corporation, the Hodge Foundation, International Paper, the Robert Wood Johnson Foundation, the National Endowment for the Arts, Publix Super Markets Charities, the Savannah Community Foundation, the Surdna Foundation, the Weil Family Donor Advised Fund, the United Way of the Coastal Empire, and many other generous institutions and individuals.
+The Mary Reynolds Babcock Foundation, the Annie E. Casey Foundation, Chatham County, the Chatham Foundation, the Live Oak Public Library System, the City of Savannah, the Downtown Neighborhood Association, the Ford Foundation, Forward Promise, the William and Flora Hewlett Foundation, Funders Collaborative on Youth Organizing, the Courtney Knight Gaines Foundation, the Georgia Council for the Arts, Gulfstream Aerospace Corporation, the Hodge Foundation, International Paper, the Robert Wood Johnson Foundation, the National Endowment for the Arts, Publix Super Markets Charities, the Savannah Community Foundation, the Surdna Foundation, the Weil Family Donor Advised Fund, the United Way of the Coastal Empire.